dertovich/PingPong/README.md

 # PingPong

+#### **Description**
+A two-player game.
+The goal of each player is to kick the ball so that the other player cannot kick it.
+Scoring up to 3 balls scored

 #### **Class**
   * **Main** - entry point of the whole program
   * **FramePingPong** - specifying parameters of the game field (color, size, title)